teoberbic/csc302fa24-berbic-project/README.md

   **PUT** /router.php?action=update&category=todo: Updates an existing to-do item.

   **DELETE** /router.php?action=delete&category=todo: Deletes a to-do item.

+  **GET** /router.php?action=get&category=ideas: Retrieves all idea items.

+  **POST** /router.php?action=add&category=ideas: Adds a new idea item.

+  **PUT** /router.php?action=update&category=ideas: Updates an existing idea item.

+  **DELETE** /router.php?action=delete&category=ideas: Deletes a idea item.

-The Postman collection containing all the API tests is included in the test/ folder as ToDoAPI.postman_collection.json.
-This collection can be imported into Postman to run the tests.
+The Postman collection containing all the API tests is included in the test/ folder as ToDoAPI.postman_collection.json & ideasAPI.postman_collection.json.
+These collections can be imported into Postman to run the tests.
-   - **UI Testing w/ Selenium:** (N/A YET)

 ## Acknowledgments
 This project’s structure and functionality were inspired by the Quire task management system, adapted for brand analytics with additional customization by using many outside sources for resource help.